 Shareholders and the Annual General Meeting (AGM)

-The Annual General Meeting of shareholders (AGM) is an integral part of the governance of the company and its system of checks and balances.
+The AGM is an integral part of the governance of the company and its system of checks and balances.
 The AGM reviews the annual report and decides on the adoption of the financial statements and the dividend proposal, as well as the discharge of members of the Supervisory Board and Board of Management.

 The AGM is convened by public notice and the agenda, notes to the agenda and the procedure for attendance and voting at the meeting are published in advance and posted on our website.
 Matters proposed for consideration, approval or adoption are tabled as separate agenda items and explained in writing in advance of the meeting.

 These proposals include, where relevant:

 - Adoption of the financial statements